-Survivor pension: The survivor pension for an eligible spouse or partner is based on the old-age pension, 100% of the flat-rate component plus 75% of the deceased's annual increment.
-The survivor pension for an eligible divorced spouse or separated partner is calculated according to the length of the coverage period accrued during the marriage or partnership.
+Spouse's pension: 100% of the flat-rate component for an old-age pension plus 75% of the deceased's annual increment of adjusted lifetime earnings is paid.
+The spouse's pension for an eligible divorced spouse or separated partner is calculated according to the length of the coverage period accrued during the marriage or partnership.

-The survivor pension is reduced if the total income including other pension income exceeds a given amount.
+The spouse's pension is reduced if the total income including other pension income exceeds a given amount.

-Orphan's pension: The orphan's pension is based on the old-age pension and is 33% of the flat-rate component plus 25% of the deceased's annual increment.
+Orphan's pension: 33% of the flat-rate component for an old-age pension plus 25% of the deceased's annual increment of adjusted lifetime earnings is paid.
 Full orphans receive a double pension.